YourePrettyGood/PseudoreferencePipeline/README.md

 Note that you can mix single-end and paired-end samples in the metadata file.

-The DNAseq pipeline goes as follows:
-1. Index your reference genome
-1. Align using the `iADMD` task
-1. (Optional if multiple libraries per sample) Merge BAMs from the `iADMD` task together using the `MERGE` task
-1. Realign around indels using the `IR` task
-1. Call variants using the `HC` or `MPILEUP` task

-The RNAseq pipeline goes as follows:
-1. Create a sequence dictionary and .fai file for your reference genome
-1. Align using the `STAR` task
-1. (Optional if multiple libraries per sample) Merge BAMs from the `STAR` task together using the `MERGE` task
-1. Realign around indels using the `IRRNA` task
-1. Call variants using the `HC` task

-The final task, `PSEUDOFASTA` (replaces `VCFINSNP`, which is deprecated), filters the VCF produced by the above pipelines (though more typically the DNAseq pipeline), updates reliable variant call sites (heterozygous sites are updated to the appropriate IUPAC degenerate base), and masks unreliable sites.
-For the `PSEUDOFASTA` task, the fourth argument to `slurmArrayCall_v2.sh` should be a comma-separated list including the ID of the variant caller used, so either `HC` or `MPILEUP`, and special options like `no_markdup` or `no_IR` to indicate which VCF to use.
-The metadata TSV also has a slightly different format for the `PSEUDOFASTA` task:

-Column 3 should be a filtering expression that evaluates to TRUE when a site **should** be masked.
-This filtering expression will be inverted to determine the sites kept/updated.
-The string should be a [JEXL expression](https://software.broadinstitute.org/gatk/documentation/article.php?id=1255) in the case of the SPECIAL option being `HC`, or a [BCFtools-style expression](https://samtools.github.io/bcftools/bcftools.html) in the case of `MPILEUP`.

-For GATK, such a JEXL expression might look like:

-`MQ <= 50.0 || DP <= 5`

-In this example, sites with MQ <= 50.0 or DP <= 5 would be masked, and sites with MQ > 50.0 **and** DP > 5 would be used for updating.

-A similar if not equivalent BCFtools-style expression would be:

-`INFO/MQ <= 50.0 || INFO/DP <= 5`

 ## Merging BAMs from multiple libraries of the same sample

 If you need to merge BAMs from multiple libraries, you will need multiple metadata files.
 The metadata file for the `MERGE` task follows a different format, with columns: